phreeza/manuscript_axon_potentials/doc/manuscript.md

 extracellular waveform associated with a single action potential, we simulated simple axons that showed isolated instances of these features in order to inspect their contributions to the EFP.
 We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).
+The extracellular action potential has the characteristic triphasic shape.
+As the action potential travels from top to bottom, the waveform is translated in time with the conduction velocity, but is otherwise unchanged.

 Next we simulated the response of an axon that terminates ([@fig:simpletree]B).
 Here the approaching action potential (top traces) can be seen to have the